GregoryAshton/PH3010_advanced_python/guides/using_the_command_line.md

 > ```python
 > >>> import numpy as np
 > ```
-> should be run in the python intepreter, not the command line!
+> should be run in the python interpreter, not the command line!

 ## Useful tips